NBKelly/Drafter/README.md

 This is primarily targetting towards small repetitive tasks, such as programming contests and bulk productions.

 # Usage
+First, there is a simple syntax that can be used when most of these arguments are irrelevant to you:

+`./simple.sh --classname my.package.working.Class --auxiliary-package-name my.other.package.aux`

+This can be simplified by replacing `classname` and `auxiliary-package-name` with the shorthands `-c` and `-a`.

+for a demonstration of how the tool works, run `test.sh`.
+This will create a project ready to be run, which takes as input a file, and produces as output the lines of that file.
+All the contents of the sample project exist in the files out.txt, solve.txt, post.txt, params.txt, Inject.java and command.txt. to learn about these files, run `drafter.sh -h`.

+For a more complete script, run the primary tool, drafter.

 ./drafter.sh

 [ Mandatory Arguments ]